-There are three storeys in the theatre which holds a podium where the performances were held.
-It had a seating capacity of about 50,000 to 80,000 audiences, an unimaginable size of gathering.
-The fact that years ago in the ancient times, the rulers had the farsightedness to accommodate such a huge crowd for entertainment.
+There are three stories in the theatre which holds a podium where the performances were held.
+It had a seating capacity of about 50,000 to 80,000 audiences, unimaginable size of gathering.
+The fact that years ago in ancient times, the rulers had the farsightedness to accommodate such a huge crowd for entertainment.

-The arcades in each of the storeys and their arches contain elaborate and exquisite carvings.
+The arcades in each of the stories and their arches contain elaborate and exquisite carvings.
 Some portray images and some depict artistic carvings.
 The architects and the designers had to invest their thoughts for building sufficient entrances and exits.
-The design was essential to accommodate the enormous capacity of crowds, preventing stampede.
+The design was essential to accommodate the enormous capacity of crowds, preventing stampedes.

-In total there were 80 entrances for the spectators of which 4 were reserved for the royal families and rest were for the commoners.
+In total there were 80 entrances for the spectators of which 4 were reserved for the royal families and the rest were for the commoners.
 Sculptured images and decors beautifully adorned each entrance.
-The seats, entrances and exits were all numbered; people could sit as per their grades.
+The seats, entrances, and exits were all numbered; people could sit as per their grades.